The 2021 MLS season shows no signs of slowing down and next up for New York City FC is a home match against Toronto FC.

 TFC sometimes suffer from a lack of speed throughout the middle of the pitch.
 If NYCFC can play direct and create turnovers in the midfield, they’ll better their chances of scoring.

-If you were to identify Toronto's danger-man, who would that be?
+If you were to identify the team’s danger-man, who would that be?

 TFC’s lineup is often rotated depending on who is healthy.
 They’ve continued to suffer with injuries.
 But if any of their young, pacey wingers, from Jayden Nelson to Jahkeele Marshall-Rutty play, they’re capable of lighting a game up, very quickly.

-And finally, for any fans thinking of making the trip to Toronto in the future, are there any particular attractions you’d suggest checking out?
+And finally, for any fans thinking of making the trip to the city in the future, are there any particular attractions you’d suggest?

 Get out of the downtown core.
 Head west to The Junction for some of the city’s better breweries.
 Head east for the views and the hikes near the Scarborough Bluffs.
 Head north for the bakeries and pizzerias on St. Clair West.